AdobeDocs/commerce-operations.en/help/operational-playbook/intro/ecommerce.md

 # What is e-commerce?

-In the overlapping worlds of e-commerce, social selling and digital marketplaces, the customer experience gives consumers a choice to engage in the channel they prefer, so making the right choice on how you engage and sell online has never been more paramount ‘E-commerce’ and ‘online shopping’ are often used interchangeably but at its core e-commerce is much broader than this – it embodies a concept for doing business online, incorporating a multitude of different services.
+In the overlapping worlds of ecommerce—social selling and digital marketplaces—the customer experience gives consumers a choice to engage in the channel they prefer, so making the right choice on how you engage and sell online has never been more paramount.
+Ecommerce and online shopping are often used interchangeably, but at its core ecommerce is much broader than this.
+It embodies a concept for doing business online, incorporating a multitude of different services.

-E-commerce is experiencing monumental growth.
+Ecommerce is experiencing monumental growth.
 It went from being a 1.3 trillion-dollar industry in 2014 to a 3.5 trillion-dollar industry in 2019.
-And experts predict that by 2023, it will reach more than 6.5 trillion, which means there is a tremendous opportunity for e-commerce brands to capitalise on conversion optimisation.
-The power of e-commerce should not be underestimated as it continues to pervade everyday life and present significant opportunities for small, medium, and large businesses and online investors.
+Experts predict that by 2023, it will reach more than 6.5 trillion, which means there is a tremendous opportunity for ecommerce brands to capitalize on conversion optimisation.
+The power of ecommerce should not be underestimated as it continues to pervade everyday life and present significant opportunities for small, medium, and large businesses and online investors.

-Whether you’re just starting your e-commerce business, or you’ve been in the business for a while, you probably know that it’s hard to be successful, which is why we have compiled this guide on how to run a successful e-commerce business.
+Whether you’re just starting your ecommerce business or you’ve been in the business for a while, you probably know that it’s hard to be successful, which is why we have compiled this guide on how to run a successful ecommerce business.

-Here’s a quick summary of the types of e-commerce businesses out there according to each different category:
+Here’s a quick summary of the types of ecommerce businesses out there according to each different category:

 Here are the different e-commerce business models: